diamondmyracle/HW1/README.md

    brew install php
    ```

-5. In the root folder of your music rating backend code, which contains your
+5. In the root folder (so, htdocs which you've copied all our code into), of your diamondRealEstate backend code, which contains your
-   `index.php`, create a new folder, say, `test-project` (the name does not matter).
+   `index.php`, create a new folder, and name it `test-project`
-   From inside `test-project` folder start Composer by running:
+   From inside `test-project` folder, start Composer by running:

    ```bash
    composer init